guyroutledge/atozcss/_posts/2014-04-19-the-css-value-of-auto.md

 wistiaId: vg84pyi0rg
 videoLength: 5 minutes 25 seconds
 excerpt: >
-  `auto` a CSS value that has a number of uses.
+  Auto a CSS value that has a number of uses.
 It’s the default value for a lot of properties but can be used for horizontal centering and is a handy tool to have in the box when dealing with responsive design.